-In the previous section, we saw that one can locate all MCSs of $\String$ by looking at the $\OC$ arrays of all suffixes of $\String$.
-However, since the $\OC$ array of a string of length $n$ requires $\Omega(n)$ time to be constructed, this yields an algorithm that needs $\Omega(n^2)$ time to locate all MCSs.

-We now describe a more efficient algorithm for computing all the maximal closed substrings in a string $\String$ of length $n$.
-For simplicity of exposition we assume that $\String$ is on a binary alphabet $\{ a, b \}$, however the algorithm is easily adapted for strings on any constant-sized alphabet.
-The running time is asymptotically bounded by $n\log n$ plus the total number of MCSs in $\String$.
+We now describe an algorithm for computing all the maximal closed substrings in a string $\String$ of length $n$.
+The algorithm uses the binary suffix tree $T_B(S)$ of the input string.
+The running time is $O(n\log n)$.
 The inspiration for our approach is an algorithm for finding maximal pairs under gap constraints due to Brodal, Lyngs{\o}, Pedersen, and Stoye~\cite{BLPS99}.
-The central data structure is the suffix tree of the input string, which we now define.

-\begin{definition}[Suffix tree] The suffix tree $T(S)$ of the string $S$ is the compressed trie of all suffixes of $S$.
-Each leaf in $T(S)$ represents a suffix $S[i..n]$ of $S$ and is annotated with the index $i$.
-We refer to the set of indices stored at the leaves in the subtree rooted at node $v$ as the leaf-list of $v$ and denote it $LL(v)$.
-Each edge in $T(S)$ is labelled with a nonempty substring of $S$ such that the path from the root to the leaf annotated with index $i$ spells the suffix $S[i..n]$.
-We refer to the substring of $S$ spelled by the path from the root to node $v$ as the path-label of $v$ and denote it $L(v)$. \end{definition}

-At a high level, our algorithm for finding MCSs processes the suffix tree (which is a binary tree, for binary strings) in a bottom-up traversal.
-At each node the leaf lists of the (two, for a binary string) children are intersected.
-For each element in the leaf list of the smaller child, the successor in the leaf list of the larger child is found.
-Note that because the element from the smaller child and its successor in the larger child come from different subtrees, they represent a pair of occurrences of substring $L(v)$ that are right-maximal.
+At a high level, our algorithm for finding MCSs processes the binary suffix tree in a bottom-up traversal.
+At each node, the leaf lists of the (two, in a binary suffix tree) children are intersected.
+For each element in the leaf list of the smaller child, the successor in the leaf list of the larger child is found in a merge of the two trees.
+Note that because the element from the smaller child and its successor in the larger child come from different subtrees, they represent a pair of occurrences of the substring $\hat{v}$ that are right-maximal.
 To ensure left maximality, we must take care to only output pairs that have different preceding characters.
 We explain how to achieve this below.

 Essential to our algorithm are properties of AVL trees that allow their efficient merging, and the so-called ``smaller-half trick'' applicable to binary trees.
 These proprieties are captured in the following lemmas.